ansarav/cse15l-lab-reports/lab-report-2-week-4.md

 <img src="Term.png">

 ## 2-3 Sentences: Relationship between ❤bug💔Symptom💖Failure Induced Input
-The <mark style="background-color: white ; color: black;"> Symptops </mark>   was that the program had an output IndexOutOfBounds Exception due to <mark style="background-color: white ; color: black;"> bug </mark>    in the while loop.
+The <mark style="background-color: white ; color: black;"> Symptop </mark>   was that the program had an output IndexOutOfBounds Exception due to a <mark style="background-color: white ; color: black;"> bug </mark>    in the while loop.
 But because we had nothing at all in the test file (Empty) this <mark style="background-color: white ; color: black;"> Failure Induced Input </mark>   although simple, allows us to see that the test codes are crucial to fill an array.
 With this information we allow an array to be created even with 0 elements created

-<mark style="background-color: white ; color: black;"> Symptops </mark>
-<mark style="background-color: white ; color: black;"> Bug </mark>
-<mark style="background-color: white ; color: black;"> Failure Induced Input </mark>

 <h1 align="center"> <mark style="background-color: #7fb81d ; color: white; font-size: 30px; font-family:Courier;"> <b> Change 2: Links Missing Characters ), (, [,] </b> </mark> </h1>